E31a3152

 SEND within The Pingle Academy

 All students with The Pingle Academy are exposed to robust, differentiated, quality first teaching and reasonable adjustments are made to ensure the inclusion and progress of all students.
-Where necessary, clearly identified strategies are shared with Academy staff to address additional needs of students.
-The SEND team works closely with all Academy staff, offering support and advice as well as monitoring progress.
+Where necessary, clearly identified strategies are shared with academy staff to address additional needs of students.
+The SEND team works closely with all academy staff, offering support and advice as well as monitoring progress.

 Year 6 students take part in a transition programme and where appropriate, enhanced transition visits are available to become familiar with the academy.
-Staff attend Annual Reviews of EHCPs at feeder primary schools and primary SENCos/Year 6s teachers share information prior to transition visits.
+Staff attend Annual Reviews of EHCPs at feeder primary schools and primary SENDCos/Year 6s teachers share information prior to transition visits.

 All EHCPs are reviewed annually and progress towards outcomes are monitored regularly.